Webinar: The Future of QA in the AI World. Register Now.

 What Is a QA Engineer and What Do They Do?

 There’s quite a bit of flexibility when it comes to defining the role and responsibilities of a software quality engineer (SQA).
 It’s easy to get confused since there are multiple related titles used interchangeably within the industry.
-Today we’ll cover the main responsibilities, and will also talk about how SQA can be different from, say, SDET or a QA/QC Engineer.
+Today, we’ll talk about how SQA can be different from, say, SDET or a QA/QC Engineer.

-On a high level, a quality engineer is responsible for overseeing the quality management system for a software project, and tests the software project to ensure it functions as per requirements – before releasing to the end-users.
+On a high level, a quality engineer is responsible for overseeing the quality management system for a software project and testing the software project to ensure it functions as per requirements before releasing it to the end-users.

 In terms of the quality management system, the quality engineer is often tasked with monitoring all phases of the software development process, creating and owning the quality standards used for testing the software for reliability, performance, and efficiency.